-Row Heading Description can only be reported in columns C to Q, and no amounts should be reported beyond column Q. Instead, if these exposures are deducted, banks should report the amounts that have to be deducted from regulatory capital in panel F in the DefCap worksheet.
-Subordinated debt and capital instrument other than equity Subordinated debt and capital instruments other than equity should be reported here.
-Any other asset qualifying as TLAC liabilities not deducted from Tier 2 capital under the TLAC holdings standard should also be included here.
-Please refer to paragraph 53 of the final Basel III framework.
-In order to assess the impact of the removal of exemptions to deductions from capital of own funds instruments as requested by the CfA, holdings of own funds instruments exempted from deduction according to Art 49 CRR should be reported in rows 96 to 99 and 104 to 107.
-The following sub-categories should be reported separately: of which, holdings of AT2 instruments exempted from deduction according to Art 49 (1) CRR 108-112 of which, holdings of AT2 instruments exempted from deduction according to Art 49 (2) CRR of which, holdings of AT2 instruments exempted from deduction according to Art 49 (3) CRR These exposures are reported only under the current national rules (i.e. CRR).
-According to the Basel III rules on the definition of capital, these exposures should be deducted from regulatory capital.
-Therefore, exposure amounts and RWAs for holdings in own funds instruments exempted from deduction according to Article 49 CRR can only be reported in columns C to Q, and no amounts should be reported beyond column Q. Instead, if these exposures are decucted, banks should report the amounts that have to be deducted from regulatory capital in panel F in the DefCap worksheet.
-113-115 Equity investments in funds Equity investments in funds are to be reported here following the standards published in December 2013.
-In particular, exposures under the SA look-through approach are to be reported directly in the relevant asset class of the fund's underlying exposures.
-In rows 114 and 115, exposures under the mandate approach and the fall back approach are to be reported, respectively.
-Risk weights applied must include the leverage adjustment where applicable.
-In the current framework, banks in jurisdictions that have not yet implemented the above-mentioned standards are expected to report exposures under current national rules in row 114 unless they are subject to a look-through approach in which case the fund's underlying exposures should be reported directly in their relevant asset class.
+Row Heading Description can only be reported in columns C to Q, and no amounts should be reported beyond column Q. Instead, if these exposures are deducted, banks should report th amounts that have to be deducted from regulatory capital in panel in the DefCap worksheet.
+Subordinated debt and capital instruments other than equity should be reported here.
+Any other asset qualifying as TLAC liabilities no deducted from Tier 2 capital under the TLAC holdings standard should also be included here.
+Please refer to paragraph 53 of the final Basel I framework.
+In order to assess the impact of the removal of exemptions to deductions from capital of own funds instruments as requested by th CfA, holdings of own funds instruments exempted from deductio according to Art 49 CRR should be reported in rows 96 to 99 and 10 to 107.
+The following sub-categories should be reported separately: Subordinated debt and of which, holdings of AT2 instruments exempted fror deduction according to Art 49 (1) CRR 108-112 capital instrument other than equity of which, holdings of AT2 instruments exempted from deduction according to Art 49 (2) CRR of which, holdings of AT2 instruments exempted from deduction according to Art 49 (3) CRR These exposures are reported only under the current national rule (i.e. CRR).
+According to the Basel III rules on the definition of capital these exposures should be deducted from regulatory capital Therefore, exposure amounts and RWAs for holdings in own func- instruments exempted from deduction according to Article 49 CR can only be reported in columns C to Q, and no amounts should be reported beyond column Q. Instead, if these exposures are decucted banks should report the amounts that have to be deducted from regulatory capital in panel F in the DefCap worksheet.
+Equity investments in funds Equity investments in funds are to be reported here following the standards published in December 2013.
+In particular, exposure under the SA look-through approach are to be reported directly in the relevant asset class of the fund's underlying exposures.
+In rows 11 and 115, exposures under the mandate approach and the fall bac approach are to be reported, respectively.
+113-115 Risk weights applied must include the leverage adjustment wher applicable.
+In the current framework, banks in jurisdictions that have not ye implemented the above-mentioned standards are expected to report exposures under current national rules in row 114 unless they ar subject to a look-through approach in which case the fund' underlying exposures should be reported directly in their relevant asset class.

-Basel Committee on Banking Supervision, Capital requirements for banks equity investments in funds, December 2013, www.bis.org/publ/bcbs266.htm.
+&lt;sup>37 Basel Committee on Banking Supervision, Capital requirements for banks equity investments in funds, December 2013, www.bis.org/publ/bcbs266.htm.